 I am an ecologist and I want to know how animals move through space and time, and how they perform in changing environments.
-My interests are population ecology, movement ecology, population dynamics, landscape genetics and conservation biology.
+My research interests are population ecology, dispersal ecology and evolution, life-history theory, movement ecology, population demography, landscape genetics, and conservation biology.
 During my MSc, I investigated the influence of a dynamic water regime on gene flow between local populations of a riparian grasshopper species.
 After my MSc, I worked as a research assistant on the effects of climate change on Alpine bird species that are indicative for structural diversity in mountain forests.

-In 2013, I started my PhD thesis at the Population Ecology Research Group.
+In 2014, I started my PhD thesis at the Population Ecology Research Group in Zurich.
 By fitting light-weight GPS collars on dispersing female meerkats, I investigate the influence of social and environmental factors on different dispersal strategies.
-Assessment of how these factors affect individual performance during dispersal and later in life will improve our understanding of alternative life-history strategies and their consequences on population dynamics.
+Assessment of how these factors affect individual state variables during dispersal, and how those variables affect survival and reproduction, will improve our understanding of alternative life-history strategies and their consequences for population dynamics.

 Beyond research, I love nature and doing outdoor sports such as hiking, climbing, ski touring, cycling, swimming and diving.